hyperstack-org/hyperstack/upgrade-from-opal-0.11-rails-5.md

 ---

+### HyperSpec ApplicationController fix breaks client_driver.rb

+A couple of specs were setting `ApplicationController.acting_user = true`.
+But HyperSpec was not using the ApplicationController when mounting (see above problem fix) so acting_user remained nil as far as the client code was concerned.

+Once the above fix was made however client_driver was attempting to do a `controller.acting_user.id` where acting_user was true, causing a method missing.
+The code in client_driver was checking for acting_user being nil, but is now changed to check for `acting_user.respond_to? :id`

+---

 ### Trying to set window size outside of a JS spec no longer works

 Who knows why, but for now we just rescue any failure, and keep going.